microsoft/satellite-imagery-labeling-tool/docs/Project-builder.md

    * Draw a **circle**
    * **Edit** the shape
 3. If you want to import a spatial data file with your area polygon (or multipolygon), click **Import area** under **Gridding options**.
-   * **Important:** The supported spatial data file formates are GeoJSON, GeoJSONL, KML, KMZ GeoRSS, GML, CSV (with a column with well known text of features).
+   * **Important:** The supported spatial data file formats are GeoJSON, GeoJSONL, KML, KMZ GeoRSS, GML, CSV (with a column with well known text of features).
    * **Note:** Only the first shape in the data file imports.

   When the area is drawn or loaded, a grid appears.
 The grid controls the amount and size of individual task areas that you are able to assign to users of the labeling tool.

 4. Under **Grid size units**, adjust the units if necessary.
 5. Under **Grid size**, use the down and up arrows to adjust the size of the grid if necessary.
-This helps to  adjust the number individual task areas that you want to create.
+This helps to  adjust the number of individual task areas that you want to create.
 6. Click **Next** to continue to **Step 4: Define classes**, where you define the class information that you want the users to assign to the features they draw.
 ### Step 4: Define classes
 1. Under **Primary class display name**, type the name that you want to display for your primary class information.